mlflow/mlflow/examples/docker/README.rst

 for later use and reference. ``train.py`` operates on the Wine Quality Dataset, which is included in ``wine-quality.csv``.

-Most importantly, the project also includes an ``MLProject`` file, which specifies the Docker container environment in which to run the project using the ``docker_env`` field:
+Most importantly, the project also includes an ``MLproject`` file, which specifies the Docker container environment in which to run the project using the ``docker_env`` field:

 .. code-block:: yaml